Thank you for your interest in the ACP Health Policy Internship Program. The 2024 ACP Health Policy Internship

 About the Internship

 The ACP Health Policy Internship provides a multifaceted opportunity to learn about the legislative process, health policy, and advocacy in organized medicine.
 Interns will provide assistance with researching and analyzing current issues in health and medical education policy, assisting with on-going advocacy initiatives, and the development of advocacy materials.
-Interns will have the opportunity to attend Congressional hearings, coalition meetings, and accompany government affairs staff on lobby visits to members of congress and their staff.
-The interns will be responsible for hosting and assisting in leading a panel discussion on issues of interest to medical students and residents at ACP's Leadership Day and assisting with Resident/Fellow and Medical Student related events during the two-day meeting.
+Interns will have the opportunity to attend Congressional hearings, coalition meetings, and accompany government affairs staff on lobby visits to members of congress and their staff and to other events.
+The interns will participate in ACP's Leadership Day, including assisting with programming and hosting Resident/Fellow and Medical Student related events during the two-day meeting.
 At the end of the internship period, we hope that the interns will have learned much about health policy and the importance of advocacy.

 Candidates should be enrolled in an LCME or AOA accredited medical school or an internal medicine training program and be a member in good standing of the American College of Physicians at the time of application and for the duration of the fellowship.
 All ACP Resident/Fellow and Medical Student members interested in health policy and advocacy are encouraged to apply.
 Priority will be given to medical students in their fourth year and committed to an internal medicine residency program.
 Relocation at your own expense to Washington, D.C., for the month is required.

 Duration and Stipend

-The Internship will last four weeks starting April 30, 2018 and concluding on May 25, 2018.
-Attendance at ACP's Leadership Day May 22 and 23 is required.
+The Internship will last four weeks starting April 29, 2024 and concluding on May 23, 2024.
+Attendance at ACP's Leadership Day on May 14 and 15 is required.
 A stipend of $4,000 will be paid.

 The following documents are required at the time of application: